Benjamin Guinness: Philanthropist

 The Guinness Tower on the grounds of Ashford castle, built by Benjamin Guinness in 1864.

 From 1860 to 1865, he undertook at his own expense, and without hiring an architect, the restoration of the city's St Patrick's Cathedral, an enterprise that cost him over £150,000.
 In 1865, the building was restored to the dean and chapter and reopened for services on 24 February.
 The citizens of Dublin and the dean and chapter of St. Patrick's presented him with addresses on 31 December 1865, expressive of their gratitude for what he had done for the city.
 The addresses were in two volumes, which were afterwards exhibited at the Paris Exhibition of 1867.

 In recognition of his generosity, he was made a baronet in 1867.
 He was one of the ecclesiastical commissioners for Ireland, a governor of Simpson's Hospital, and vice-chairman of the Dublin Exhibition Palace.
-He died the following year at his Park Lane London home.
-At the time of his death, he was engaged in the restoration of Archbishop Marsh's public library, a building which adjoins St. Patrick's Cathedral, which was finished by his son Arthur.

 He showed his practical interest in Irish archæology by carefully preserving the antiquarian remains existing on his large estates around Ashford Castle in County Mayo, which he bought in 1855.
 Nearby Cong Abbey was well-known, and the famous Cross of Cong had been moved to a Dublin museum in 1839.

+He died in 1868 at his Park Lane London home.
+At the time of his death, he was engaged in the restoration of Archbishop Marsh's public library, a building which adjoins St. Patrick's Cathedral, a project completed by his son Arthur.